sawant8123/MERN_website/README.md

 # Flo Customer Dashboard (MERN Stack)

-This is a MERN Stack project for managing customer orders and interactions for Flo Sleep Solutions.
+This is a MERN Stack project for managing customer orders.
 Customers can log in, check orders, raise issues, and perform actions like checkout, cancellation, return, etc.

 ---